A1eksMa/sh/ServerSecurity/ServerSecurity.md

 ssh-keygen -t rsa -b 4096
 ```

-Type `Enter` to skip this options:
+Type `Enter` to skip this options or set RSA file name and secret passphrase:
 ```
 >> Enter file in which to save the key (/home/user/.ssh/id_rsa):
 >> Enter passphrase (empty for no passphrase):